Clash of Clans buildings - a guide to CoC base building

-If the Town Hall is separated with a lot of empty space around it, it may be a good idea to attack it with single Wall Wrecker or Battle Blimp to let the rest of the army focus elsewhere.
+If the Town Hall is separated from a lot of empty space around it, it may be a good idea to attack it with single Wall Wrecker or Battle Blimp to let the rest of the army focus elsewhere.
 This way, the explosion will kill only Clan Castle troops.

 Often overlooked by both attacking and defending players.
 Some of them can be game-changing, especially when a single Bomb denies one last % needed for victory.
 Traps remain hidden until triggered, resembling Hidden Tesla's behavior.
 They have one thing in common: after each defense, they need to be re-armed.
 You can do it simply by logging in to the game.